celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

    // for the node's account/signer.
    Balance(ctx context.Context) (*Balance, error)
    // BalanceForAddress retrieves the Celestia coin balance
-   // for the given address.
+   // for the given address (given as `types.AccAddress` from cosmos-SDK).
-   BalanceForAddress(ctx context.Context, addr string) (*Balance, error)
+   BalanceForAddress(ctx context.Context, addr types.AccAddress) (*Balance, error)
    // SubmitTx submits the given transaction/message to the
    // Celestia network and blocks until a response is received.
    SubmitTx(ctx context.Context, tx Tx) (*TxResponse, error)